SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "People are often afraid of looking foolish.
 Looking foolish is the natural consequence of foolish behavior.
 But actually BEING a fool is the natural consequence of failing to learn from this."
+- "Where money is speech, the rich talk loud."